Representative proposals

 Redacted sample proposal · April 2026

-Important note: This discussion note is adapted from a prior bespoke client engagement.
-The private capital firm described here is fictionalized.
+Adaptation note: This discussion note is adapted from a prior bespoke client engagement.
+The private capital firm described here is fictionalized, and the diagnosis has been reworked for a lower-middle-market private capital context.
 It is intended as a representative diagnostic note, not as a description of work performed for any named PE firm.

 Keeping the Thesis Live